Lisa Vanderpump Talks ‘Vanderpump Rules’ Season 8 On Twitter After Filming Opening Credits

-Lisa Vanderpump filmed the opening credits of the upcoming eighth season of Vanderpump Rules earlier this week in Los Angeles and after doing so, the former Real Housewives of Beverly Hills cast member shared a Twitter post with fans about production.
+Lisa Vanderpump filmed the opening credits of the upcoming eighth season of Vanderpump Rules earlier this week in Los Angeles, and after doing so, the former Real Housewives of Beverly Hills cast member shared a Twitter post with fans about production.

 As her online audience awaits the new episodes, Vanderpump confirmed the title shoot for her Bravo TV spinoff and joked that while the cast of the series looked absolutely gorgeous, she was only trying to look her best.